ridkadri/beer-app/README.md

-# beer-app
+# beer-app 🍺
-Beer App built with HTML,CSS and Javascript pulls information from the Beer Api and allows you to filter by Alcohol strength and Hoppiness :)
+Click on Alcohol Vol(ABV) variations as well as Hoppiness(IBU) variations to get desired results by filter